-My advice is don’t expect to much too soon !
-It take forever to get even one measly foot on the ladder and start getting recognition for your designs, let alone regular orders.
-Im still very small scale, and so its only been in the past few months that I feel like Im starting to build up a solid fan base, and more importantly a customer base.
-But it’s so worth it doing something I love – I would advise anyone thinking of taking the plunge into lingerie design to just go for it – do it !
+My advice is don’t expect to much too soon!
+It takes forever to get even one measly foot on the ladder and start getting recognition for your designs, let alone regular orders.
+I'm still very small scale, and so its only been in the past few months that I feel like Im starting to build up a solid fan base, and more importantly a customer base.
+But it’s so worth it doing something I love --- I would advise anyone thinking of taking the plunge into lingerie design to just go for it – do it !

 6) What's your favorite animal?

-Bunny rabbits !!!
-I had a pet rabbit called Cleo, I got her when she was 2 months old and she was jet black with blonde tips on her paws.
+Bunny rabbits!!!
+I had a pet rabbit called Cleo, I got her when she was two months old and she was jet black with blonde tips on her paws.
 She sadly passed away in June of this year, but she was always chewing and tugging on my fabrics while I was constructing my latest collection and she liked to curl up inside the rolls of black mesh, so I named my AW2010 collection Cleo, as a tribute to her.

 7) Where can we buy your stuff?

-From my website: www.sugarlesque.com and I’ve got a few exciting new stockists in the works, so keep an eye on the website for updates.
+From my website: www.sugarlesque.com (Editor's Note: This brand is no longer in business, and this url is now a reported attack site) and I’ve got a few exciting new stockists in the works, so keep an eye on the website for updates.